Dates To Remember for this Quarter

 Employees who work for tips.
 If you received $20 or more in tips during September, report them to your employer.
 You can use Form 4070.

 Individuals.
-If you have an automatic 6-month extension to file your income tax return for 2018, file Form 1040 and pay any tax, interest, and penalties due.
+If you have an automatic 6-month extension to file your income tax return for 2019, file Form 1040 or Form 1040-SR and pay any tax, interest, and penalties due.

 Employees who work for tips.
 If you received $20 or more in tips during October, report them to your employer.
 You can use Form 4070.